Randomized methods for dynamical low-rank approximation: Time-stepping methods

 \subsubsection{A practical dynamical randomized SVD}

 Because of the time discretization, approximating equation \eqref{eq: idealized C-step} on the estimated range at time $h$ might lead to a poor numerical approximation.
 We therefore need to augment the approximation space with the information from the initial value.
-Doing so increases the computational cost of the method but leads to better numerical results.
+Doing so increases the computational cost of the method but also increase its accuracy.
 Starting from the initial approximation $A_0 \approx Y_0 = U_0 S_0 V_0^T \in \Mr$, we define one step of the \textit{dynamical randomized SVD} (DRSVD) as follows: \begin{enumerate} \item Estimate the range at time $h$ and augment the space:

 \item (C-step) Solve the $n \times (2r + p)$ differential equation

 \item Compute a reduced SVD of the $(2r+p) \times n$ matrix: $\tilde U_h \Sigma_h V_h^T = \mathrm{svd}(C(h)^T)$, and project the range: $U_h = Q \tilde U_h$. \item Truncate the approximated solution to the target rank: $A(h) \approx Y_1^{\mathrm{DRSVD}} = \Tr(U_h \Sigma_h V_h^T)$. \end{enumerate} The truncation is cost-free since the input matrix is already an SVD factorization.
 Moreover, all matrices can be stored by their low-rank factorization, which reduces the algorithm memory footprint.
 The most expensive steps are to solve the two differential equations involved, but such steps are typical in dynamical low-rank integrators (see e.g. \cite{lubich2014projector,ceruti2022unconventional,einkemmer2018low}).
 The above procedure also verifies the exactness property with an extra assumption on the estimated range. \begin{lemma}[Exactness property of DRSVD] Assume that the solution to the full order model \eqref{eq: full order model} at time $h$ verifies $\mathrm{rank}(A(h)) \leq r + p$, and assume that $A_0 = Y_0 = U_0 S_0 V_0^T$.
 Let $Q$ be as defined in~\eqref{eq: drsvd range estimation}.
 If for all $t \in [0,h]$,